IdentityPython/SATOSA/doc/README.md

 authentication requests to OpenID Connect Provider (OP).
 The default configuration file can be found [here](../example/plugins/backends/openid_backend.yaml.example).

-Only the `op_url` must be configured to specify the OP issuer url.
+Only the `provider_metadata['issuer']` must be configured to specify the OP issuer url.

 The example configuration assumes the OP supports [discovery](http://openid.net/specs/openid-connect-discovery-1_0.html) and [dynamic client registration](https://openid.net/specs/openid-connect-registration-1_0.html).